The 9 Best Self Publishing Companies (Retailers and Aggregators)

 Kindle Direct Publishing (Retailer)

-Owned by Amazon, KDP is the top dog when it comes to self-publishing.
+Owned by Amazon, KDP is the top dog when it comes to the best self-publishing companies.
 The amount of sales done through Amazon dwarfs the competition.
 All of it.
 This comes from their widespread reach to customers and lucrative royalty offers.
 KDP pays out 35% or 70% of the book’s price, depending on the option you choose.

 KDP offers a very unique program with KDP Select as well.
 This is where you give Amazon 90 days of exclusive rights–meaning you can’t list it anywhere else for that time–in return for discount promotions and countdown deals.
 Also, if using KDP Select, your book becomes part of the Kindle Lending Library and Kindle Unlimited.
 Here you will get paid by the amount of pages your subscribers read.
 And here’s the best part: If you find success through KDP Select, you can re-enroll your book as many times as you want.